If you’re anything like the average dog owner, you will do anything for them. They are like children who we obsess and worry about to no avail.

 Like humans, vitamin C can boost the immune system and help move along the dogs’ recovery process.
 Do not exceed 500mg, and feel free to talk to your vet first.

 Probiotics have many benefits for humans and their furry counterparts by fighting bacteria in the body.
-Next time try sharing some of your greek yogurt with your favorite four-legged friend.
+Next time try sharing some of your greek yogurts with your favorite four-legged friend.
 You may also consider asking your vet about probiotic supplements.

 Give your pup time to rest